1961-08-23 USA Ranger 1

 Ranger 1 launch cover with Swanson cachet, postmarked at Patrick Air Force Base, August 23, 1961.

-From August 1961 through January 1964, the United States launched a series of Ranger spacecrafts to the moon in vain attempts to take close-up photographs of the lunar surface.
-Launched on 23 August 1961, Ranger 1 was the first United States spacecraft designed to test the feasibility of going into a parking orbit around earth before heading out to the moon.
+From August 1961 to January 1964, the United States launched a series of Ranger spacecraft aimed at capturing close-up photographs of the lunar surface, though these efforts were largely unsuccessful.
+Ranger 1, launched on August 23, 1961, was the first U.S. spacecraft designed to test the feasibility of entering a parking orbit around Earth before proceeding to the Moon.

 Photo: The Ranger 1 spacecraft.